School of Biomedical Sciences

 Biography

-Prof. CHEUNG Chi Kwan Vincent (張智鈞) A motor neuroscientist and biomedical engineer, Vincent C. K. Cheung is Associate Professor at the School of Biomedical Sciences of The Chinese University of Hong Kong (CUHK).
-He obtained his B. Sc. in Mathematics and Pharmacology & Therapeutics from University of British Columbia, Ph.
-D. in Neuroscience and Biomedical Engineering from MIT and Harvard Medical School, and then postdoc at the McGovern Institute for Brain Research of MIT.
-Prof. Cheung’s research has focused on understanding how the central nervous system (CNS) controls voluntary movement and enables learning of motor skills.
-He is also interested in exploring how knowledge of movement modules may be translated into a new rehabilitation strategy for stroke survivors.
-To answer his scientific questions, Prof. Cheung has relied on collection of neurophysiological and motion data from humans, the use of novel neural technologies in animal models, and computational analysis of complex data using machine learning techniques.
-Prof. Cheung’s papers have appeared journals including Nature Communications, PNAS, Journal of Neuroscience, and Neural Computation.
-He has been invited to speak for both professional conferences (e.g., Neural Control of Movement Society) and events for the general audience (e.g., TEDxCUHK).
-Prof. Cheung’s research is supported by the CUHK Faculty of Medicine Faculty Innovation Award, the Hong Kong Research Grants Council, and other sponsors.
-Recipient of the Angus MacDonald Teaching Award of MIT (2006) and Teachers of the Years Award of CUHK Medicine (2021), Prof. Cheung directs courses in neuroscience and human anatomy at CUHK.
-He also serves as a teaching staff of the university’s C. W. Chu College.
+Prof. CHEUNG Chi Kwan Vincent (張智鈞) A neuroscientist and biomedical engineer, Vincent C. K. Cheung is Associate Professor at the School of Biomedical Sciences of The Chinese University of Hong Kong (CUHK).
+He obtained his B. Sc. in Mathematics and Pharmacology & Therapeutics from The University of British Columbia, Ph.
+D. in Neuroscience and Biomedical Engineering from MIT and Harvard Medical School, and postdoctoral training from the McGovern Institute for Brain Research at MIT.
+Prof. Cheung’s research focuses on understanding how the central nervous system controls voluntary movement and enables motor skill learning.
+He is interested in translating knowledge of movement control into new rehabilitation strategies for movement disorders.
+To address these questions, Prof. Cheung and his team collect neurophysiological and motion data from humans and animals, explore the use of novel neural technologies, and analyse complex data sets using machine learning and AI techniques.
+Prof. Cheung’s research has been supported by the Hong Kong Research Grants Council, the CUHK Medicine Faculty Innovation Award, and other sponsors.
+His articles have appeared in Nature Communications, PNAS, Journal of Neurophysiology, and multiple IEEE journals.
+He was invited to speak for professional conferences, events for the general audience (e.g., TEDxCUHK), and various local radio programmes.
+Prof. Cheung was the Chair of the Hong Kong-Macau Chapter of the IEEE Engineering in Medicine and Biology Society (2018-19).
+Recipient of the Angus MacDonald Teaching Award of MIT (2006) and Teachers of the Years Award of CUHK Medicine (2021, 2022), Prof. Cheung has directed courses in neuroscience, human anatomy, and human physiology at CUHK.
+At present, he is the Dean of Students of CUHK’s C. W. Chu College.

 5. Novel neural technologies.